History

 In 2006 they became known simply as “standard renovated apartments.”

-2006: First renovated building at Jardine Apartments opened (Building W).
+First renovated building at Jardine Apartments opened (Building W)

-2006: Jardine Apartments P and Q were renovated and reopened.
+Jardine Apartments P and Q were renovated and reopened

 Justin and Janette Moldrup were the first residents to check in to the new apartments.

-Summer 2008: Jardine Apartments office moves to the Tower building.
+Summer: Jardine Apartments office moves to the Tower building

-It contained a retail area soon to contain JP’s Sports Grill (2011), CornerStone Coffee and Bakery and Quik Cats convenience store.
+It includes a retail area soon that contains JP’s Sports Grill (2011), CornerStone Coffee and Bakery and Quik Cats convenience store.

-2010-2011: Dormsplash listed K-State’s residence halls and resident assistants among the top ten in the United States.
+Dormsplash listed K-State’s residence halls and resident assistants among the top ten in the United States

-2011: Derek Jackson succeeds Charles Werring as director of the department.
+Derek Jackson succeeds Charles Werring as director of the department

-August 2011: Jardine Apartments Building L was reopened for Living Community residents.
+Aug: Jardine Apartments Building L reopened for Living Community residents

 These apartments are run in a residence hall style, rather than apartment-style living.

-May 2012: Mary Molt, associate director, received the prestigious Gold Plate Award.
+May: Mary Molt, associate director, received the prestigious Gold Plate Award

 It was presented by the International Foodservice Manufacturers Association for her contributions to the advancement of the foodservice industry (after receiving a Silver Plate Award for excellence in non-commercial foodservice earlier that year).

-June 1, 2012: K-State gains access to the LC on Claflin apartments in response to the increasing demand for housing.
+June 1: K-State gains access to the LC on Claflin apartments in response to the increasing demand for housing

-July 2012: Jardine Apartments Building E, the second highly renovated apartment building, opened.
+July: Jardine Apartments Building E, the second highly renovated apartment building, opened

-October 2012: Michael Crow joined the staff as our first associate director for administrative services.
+Oct: Michael Crow joined the staff as our first associate director for administrative services

-February 2013: “Quik Cats Cliffside” opened on the south end of the Chester E. Peters Recreational Complex.
+Feb: “Quik Cats Cliffside” opened on the south end of the Chester E. Peters Recreational Complex

 Honors House was opened as a coed residence hall west of campus for students in the University Honors Program.

-2015: Dining center renovations and a new residence hall to house 400 additional students are scheduled for completion.
+Dining center renovations and a new residence hall to house 400 additional students are scheduled for completion

-March 2018: Union Station by JP's Gastropub opened in the K-State Student Union.
+Union Station by JP's Gastropub opened in the K-State Student Union

 The creation and construction of the restaurant was part of the overall Union renovation project.

-January 2021: Derby Dining Center reopened for service following a year-long renovation.
+Jan: Derby Dining Center reopened for service following a year-long renovation

 The renovation included a new entry on the southeast corner of the building, updates to the first floor, a new single staircase entry to the food service area, and a new open dining experience on the second floor.
 Updates to the heat and air systems as well as the fire safety systems occurred as well.

-March 2021: The Bakery at Derby Dining Center reopened following a year-long renovation in Derby.
+March: The Bakery at Derby Dining Center reopened following a year-long renovation in Derby

-The Bakery added a new customer service counter, in addition to the online ordering services popular across campus and throughout the Manhattan community.
+The Bakery added a new customer service counter, in addition to the online and phone ordering services popular across campus and throughout the Manhattan community.